Elvis and Me: Marriage, family, and the Nancy Sinatra factor

 While they planned on having children, Elvis and Priscilla had hoped to wait awhile, and Priscilla was not prepared for her pregnancy.
 She considered an abortion, in part because Elvis had made derogatory comments in the past about "women using pregnancy as an excuse to let themselves go."
 Feeling insecure, she dieted to the point that by the time she gave birth, she then weighed less than she had before becoming pregnant.
-During Priscilla's pregnancy, she and Elvis made love passionately until she began hearing rumors about Elvis and Nancy Sinatra, his co-star in the film Speedway.
+During Priscilla's pregnancy, she and Elvis had sex passionately until she began hearing rumors about Elvis and Nancy Sinatra, his co-star in the film Speedway.
 When Priscilla confronted Elvis about the stories, he dismissed them out of hand, telling her she was being overly sensitive due to her "condition" (pregnancy).
 However, six months into her pregnancy, Nancy Sinatra telephoned Priscilla and said she wanted to give her a baby shower.
 Priscilla was apprehensive about such a request coming from a woman she hardly knew, but Elvis convinced her to accept the offer.
 Priscilla went along with it and she and Sinatra got along well together.
 Everything seemed fine until a week or so later, when Elvis informed Priscilla that he needed time to think and wanted a trial separation.
 Devastated, she told him: "You've got it.
 Just tell me when to leave."
 She lived in agony for days, and Elvis silently changed his mind about the separation proposal.
 Two months later, their daughter Lisa Marie was born in Memphis on February 1, 1968.